Furikake Cauliflower Bites with Avocado Sauce

 CLICK HERE TO JOIN

 (Note: this post was originally published on March 26, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

 • Cauliflower.
-I've based this recipe on two heads, which (in our house!) is a meal for two people or robust snacks for four.
+I've based this recipe on two heads, which should give you generous appetizer portions for 4-6 people.
 You can easily halve or double the recipe as needed.

 • Salt and pepper

 • Seaweed.
-I've done this a couple ways and both work great.
-You can either use nori (i.e. the big seaweed sheets for sushi) or some of those new, trendy seaweed snacks.
+You can either use nori (the big seaweed sheets for sushi) or a package of seaweed snacks.
 If the latter, make sure you get seaweed snacks that are unflavored.

 • Sesame seeds